 The number of children aged 0–14 years experiencing “moderate or severe disability” [is] 93 million (5.1%), with 13 million (0.7%) children experiencing severe difficulties.
 In 2005, the United Nations Children’s Fund (UNICEF) estimated the number of children with disabilities under age 18 at 150 million.
 A recent review of the literature in low- and middle-income countries reports child disability prevalence from 0.4% to 12.7% depending on the study and assessment tool,’ (WHO, 2011: 36).

-One of the challenges faced in collecting reliable and comparable data is the changing nature of this population, due to the continued disabling impact of preventable childhood diseases; the consequences of armed conflict, disasters and emergencies; and advances in medical science.
+One of the challenges faced in collecting reliable and comparable data is the changing nature of this population, due to the continued disabling impact of preventable childhood diseases; the consequences of armed conflict, disasters and emergencies; and.
 This is coupled with social, cultural and economic developments, leading to greater recognition of educational difficulties.
 Children who are malnourished are not only likely to be stunted in their physical growth, but are highly likely to experience cognitive difficulties and delays in learning.
 In countries affected by conflict, boys face distinct risks, as they are more involved in outdoor activities such as herding livestock, gathering wood and food or collecting scrap metal.
 They are more likely than girls to come across mines or explosive remnants of war, placing them at increased risk of injury.